-Working collaboratively with the Dean, faculty and staff, the Academic Chair develops and implements goals and objectives in alignment with the College's Strategic and Academic Plan and is responsible for the providing academic leadership and management of the School's day-to-day operations.
+Working collaboratively with the Dean, faculty and staff, the Academic Chair develops and implements goals and objectives in alignment with the College's Strategic and Academic Plan and is responsible for the providing academic leadership and management of the School's day-today operations.
 The Academic Chair provides leadership in academic processes, including new program development, program review, quality assurance, and external accreditation processes ensuring a focus on the needs of students and employers in the labour market.
 They also contribute to the development of the School budget and multi-year capital plan.
 The Academic Chair is responsible for the organization and facilitation of Program Advisory Committee meetings and the implementation of outcomes.
+The incumbent is responsible for the planning and implementation of all School College Work Initiative (SCWI) opportunities at Fleming College, including Dual Credit (DC) offerings and SCWI Activities.
 The Academic Chair recruits, supervises, and develops full-time and contract faculty and provides leadership and direction for workload assignments of the School.
 Through exemplary leadership, engagement, mentoring, support and communication, the Academic Chair models the values of responsiveness, innovation, collaboration, inclusiveness and accountability that are inherent in the Strategic plan.
 The Academic Chair participates on various cross-College committees, in collaboration with the Dean, seeks out, and fosters partnerships with industry, the community and other educational institutions.